790 Stone Ridge Dr. Mosinee, WI 54455

 Annuities

 For the more conservative investor, the traditional fixed annuity is a good choice.
-Fixed annuities typically have rate minimums established by state law and are ideal choices for replacing low interest-bearing instruments such as CD’s and money markets.
+Fixed annuities typically have rate minimums established by state law and are ideal choices for replacing low-interest-bearing instruments such as CD’s and money markets.

 That’s why the financial strength of an insurance company should be considered when purchasing an annuity.
-Scott represents several A rated companies and can provide you with a well-thought-out retirement plan.
-Call him today at 715-204-8375 or email [email protected].
+Scott represents several A-rated companies and can provide you with a well-thought-out retirement plan.
+Call him today at 715-204-8375 or email scotthovden58@gmail.com.